MarouaneAEF/BiGAN-based-Anomaly-Detector/README.md

 - Single directory mode shows evolution of a specific type of output
 - Multi-panel mode shows synchronized view of different outputs at each epoch
 - Adjustable frame rate and resolution
+- Custom panel combinations to focus on specific aspects of learning

 For more options and examples, see `animation_readme.md`.